neptune-mutual-blue/protocol/docs/AccessControlLibV1.md

 ### mustBeRecoveryAgent

-Reverts if the sender is not the contract or protocol admin.
+Reverts if the sender is not a recovery agent.

 ```js
 function mustBeRecoveryAgent(IStore s) public view